richardmillen/etude-2-net-patterns/docs/HelloWorldServer.md

 The goals are to:

-+ Define a simple server protocol.
++ Define a simple protocol.
 + Explore possible implementations of an HSM.
 + Demonstrate different strategies for responding to invalid client requests.